Limit on the production of a light vector gauge boson in phi meson decays with the KLOE detector: Upper limit evaluation on boson production

 \section{\boldmath Upper limit evaluation on $U$ boson production}

-The evaluation of the upper limit on the $U$ boson production in the $\phi\to\eta U$ process is obtained combining the two $\eta$ decay channels.
-The resolution of the \ep\el\ invariant mass is less than 2 MeV over the whole $M_{ee}$ range.
+The upper limit on the $U$ boson production in the $\phi\to\eta U$ process is obtained combining the two $\eta$ decay channels.
+The resolution of the \ep\el\ invariant mass has been evaluated with a Gaussian fit to the difference between the reconstructed and generated mass for Monte Carlo events, providing $\sigma_{M_{ee}}\leq 2$ MeV over the whole $M_{ee}$ range.
 The determination of the limit is done by varying the $M_U$ mass, with 1 MeV step, in the range between 5 and 470 MeV.
 Only five bins (5 MeV width) of the reconstructed $M_{ee}$ variable, centered at $M_{U}$ are considered.
 For each channel, the irreducible background, $b(M_{U})$, is extracted directly from our data after applying a bin-by-bin subtraction of the non-irreducible backgrounds and correcting for the analysis efficiency.
 The $M_{ee}$ distribution is then fit, excluding the bins used for the upper limit evaluation.
 The parametrization of the fitting function has been taken from Ref.~\cite{Landsberg85}.
 The $\phi\eta\gamma^*$ transition form factor is parametrized as

 with $q=M_{ee}$.
 Free parameters are $\Lambda$ and a normalization factor.
 The spread of the extracted parameters is contained within the statistical error of the fit done on the whole $M_{ee}$ mass range, shown in Fig.~\ref{Fig:Fit}, as expected from the overall good description of the $M_{ee}$ shape for both $\eta$ decay channels.